I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Fine.”
 He pressed his lips together, a flat line, his expression now neutral.

-Turning, I allowed the hotel door to shut behind me and faced Lisa’s friend.
-“Hello and yes I own makeup.”
+Turning, I allowed the hotel door to shut behind me and faced my former friend.
+“Hello, and yes I own makeup.”

 Of note, Gabby’s real name was Lyndsay.
-Gabby was a nickname she’d earned because she talked too much and had no filter, just saying whatever popped into her head.
-This worked for her because her parents were massively wealthy and had no problem bailing her out of whatever trouble she—and her mouth—found herself in.
+Gabby was a nickname she’d earned because she talked too much and had no filter, always saying whatever popped into her head.
+This worked for her because her parents were massively wealthy movie stars and had no problem bailing her out of whatever trouble she—and her mouth—found herself in.

-I grimaced.
 I didn’t know what she meant, but I could extrapolate.
+Regardless, I did not return her look.

 Her amusement vanished.

 “Anyway.”
-She paired the single word with an eyebrow lift, her signature look of exasperation.
+She paired the single word with an eyebrow lift, a sure sign of exasperation.
 “This should have everything you need for now.
 Feel free to thank me at any point here.”

 No thanks was forthcoming, but she already knew that.